christopher-m-hosmer/Setting-Up-a-Personal-Defensive-Cybersecurity-Learning-Lab/Setting Up a Personal Defensive Cybersecurity Learning Lab_Part 3.md

 >>
 >> Do not complete this section if you are going to complete the [General VMware Workstation Player Virtual Machine Setup Steps](#general-vmware-workstation-player-virtual-machine-setup-steps) section.

-01. [Download][Ubuntu-Downloads-20.04] the __Ubuntu 20.04.x LTS Desktop Linux__ distribution ISO image file (~3GB).
+01. [Download][Fedora-Downloads-36-Workstation-x86_64] the __Fedora 36 Workstation__ distribution ISO image file (~2GB).

-02. Right-click the "SHA256SUMS" link and select the "Save link as" menu item.
+02. Right-click the "Fedora-Workstation-36-1.5-x86_64-CHECKSUM" link and select the "Save link as" menu item.

-03. In the file selection window, click the "Downloads" bookmark in the left pane, change the filename to `Ubuntu20-SHA256SUMS.txt`, and click the "Save" button.
+03. In the file selection window, click the "Downloads" bookmark in the left pane, change the filename to `Fedora-Workstation-36-1.5-x86_64-CHECKSUM.txt`, and click the "Save" button.

     > __Note__
     >
-    > The "SHA256SUMS" is a text file, so left-clicking will open it within the browser instead of downloading and saving it to the default download directory.
+    > The "Fedora-Workstation-36-1.5-x86_64-CHECKSUM" is a text file, so left-clicking may open it within the browser instead of downloading and saving it to the default download directory.

 04. Type `powershell` in the Windows Search Bar and start a `Windows PowerShell` session.